 Installing the Linux 3.x Dynamic Update Client (DUC) is easy!
 In this guide we will use Ubuntu, but most Debian based operating systems (Mint, Kali, Pop!
 OS, Deepin, etc.) will work with these instructions.
-If you are using an ARM based device such as a Raspberry Pi, you will need to Install from Source.

 Please note that this version of the Linux DUC is in beta.
 Let’s go!

 You will need root user permissions to perform some of these functions, so use sudo when prompted.
 Please open the terminal.